 According to this Zero to Three report, based on the last census numbers, grandparents play a major role in raising the next generation.
 They often provide childcare for children under 5 while parents are working.

-The 2020 Census is upon us, starting on April 1, 2020 to be exact.
+The 2020 Census began on April 1, 2020 and is expected to end on October 31.
 It will be interesting to see how the numbers regarding care for young children have changed over the years, as its results affect business decisions, law-making, and federal funding.

 Responding to the 2020 Census can help shape resources for children and their communities over the next decade.
 This could include support for health insurance programs, hospitals, child care, food assistance, schools, and early childhood development programs… The results, collected once a decade, help determine how billions of dollars in federal funding flow into states and communities each year.

 Extraordinary evening of giving, gastronomy, and groundbreaking beverages, all in aid of Docs for Tots.
 “I’m excited to try the drinks Meagen Anderson, MBA conjures up!” . . .
 Read More

 Investing in quality early learning programs is the most efficient way to affect school and life success and to reduce social expenditures later.